wombleton/gitlaw-nz/acts/I/Incorporated Societies Act 1908.md

     (3) The Registrar, if satisfied that the alteration has been duly made, and that the rules as so altered conform in all respects to this Act, shall register the alteration in like manner as in the case of the original rules, and the said alteration shall thereupon take effect according to the tenor thereof.
 Such registration shall be conclusive evidence that all conditions precedent to the making of the alteration, or to the registration thereof, have been duly fulfilled.

-    (3A) Notwithstanding anything in subsection [(3)][23] of this section, the High Court, on an application made to it by any member of the society, may in its discretion, if it is satisfied that any such condition as aforesaid has not been duly fulfilled, declare the alteration to be void in whole or in part, and order that the registration be cancelled in whole or in part, and may by the order give such directions and make such provisions as seem just in the circumstances of the case.
-On the delivery to the Registrar of a sealed copy of the Court's order he shall forthwith amend the register accordingly.
+    (3A) Notwithstanding anything in subsection (3) of this section, the High Court, on an application made to it by any member of the society, may in its discretion, if it is satisfied that any such condition as aforesaid has not been duly fulfilled, declare the alteration to be void in whole or in part, and order that the registration be cancelled in whole or in part, and may by the order give such directions and make such provisions as seem just in the circumstances of the case.
+On the delivery to the Registrar of a sealed copy of the court's order he shall forthwith amend the register accordingly.

     (4) No alteration in the objects of a society shall be registered unless the Registrar is satisfied either that the alteration is not of such a nature as to prejudicially affect any existing creditor of the society, or that all creditors who may be so affected consent to the alteration.

     (5) In the case of any alteration of the name of a society the Registrar may, in his discretion, refuse to register the alteration until the making thereof has been publicly advertised in such manner as the Registrar thinks fit.

-    Subsection (2) was substituted, as from 15 December 2005, by [section 5][51] Incorporated Societies Amendment Act 2005 (2005 No 106).
+    Section 21(2): replaced, on 15 December 2005, by [section 5][51] of the Incorporated Societies Amendment Act 2005 (2005 No 106).

-    Subsection (3A) was inserted, as from 5 November 1971, by section 3 Incorporated Societies Amendment Act 1971\.
+    Section 21(3A): inserted, on 5 November 1971, by section 3 of the Incorporated Societies Amendment Act 1971 (1971 No 43).

 ##### 22 Register of members